Carbon Intensity Indicator (CII)

 Minimizing fuel consumption and optimizing CII through Machine Learning

-Bogerd Martin is teaming up with Marine Digital to create an application that will help you minimizing fuel consumption and optimizing CII through Machine Learning.
+The Bogerd Martin - Chart Track family is proud to present the Chart Track CII dashboard, an application that will help you minimise fuel consumption and optimise CII through Machine Learning.

 Our system offers you following features through a user-friendly interface: